mwelwankuta/merlee.js/README.md

 # Welcome to merlee.js!

-merlee.js is a backend nodejs rest api framework that lets you focus on the backend web fundamentals to deliver a simple and resilient apis that deploy to any Node.js server environments
+merlee.js is a backend nodejs rest api framework that i built when i was bored

 # Table of Contents